modabas/ModEndpoints/README.md

 ## Key Features

+ - Organizes ASP.NET Core Minimal Apis in REPR pattern endpoints
  - Encapsulates endpoint behaviors like request validation, request handling, and response mapping.
- - Separates concerns to promote clean, maintainable code.
- - Uses the Minimal Apis and routing system provided by ASP.NET Core.
+ - Supports anything that Minimal Apis does.
 Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all Minimal Apis under the hood.
-Supports anything that Minimal Apis does.
- - Abstracts the logic for converting business results into HTTP responses.
  - Supports auto discovery and registration.
  - Has built-in validation support with [FluentValidation](https://github.com/FluentValidation/FluentValidation).
-If a validator is registered for request model, it is automatically validated before being handled.
+If a validator is registered for request model, request is automatically validated before being handled.
  - Supports constructor dependency injection in endpoint implementations.
+ - Abstracts the logic for converting business results into HTTP responses.

 ## Performance